tehfizla/tehfizla/README.md

 Hello, I am fizla/fizz

-- I am 15 years old and I love lua
+- I am 15

   - All projects on pause as I am lazy lol

+  - i like to find vulnerabilities in stuff

 ## Stats